SavaiRavikiran/Monitoring_With_Prometheus-Grafana/README.md

 # Why is Monitoring.

-Monitoring is important because it allows organizations to:
+Imagine having such a complex infrastructure with loads of servers distributed over many locations, and you have No insight into what is happening on the hardware level or on the application level like errors, response latency, hardware down, or overloaded, maybe running out of resources, etc.

+In such complex infrastructure, there are more things that can go wrong.
+When you have tons of services and applications deployed, any one of them can crash and cause failure of other services, and you only have so many moving pieces, and suddenly the application becomes unavailable to users.
+You must quickly identify what exactly out of this 100s different things went wrong, and that could be difficult and time-consuming when debugging the system manually.

+1.
 So let's take a specific example.
-Say one specific server ran out of memory and kicked off a running container that was responsible for providing database sync between two database pods in a Kubernetes cluster.
+Say one specific **server ran out of memory** and kicked off a running container that was responsible for providing database sync between two database pods in a Kubernetes cluster.
 That, in turn, caused those two database pods to fail.
 That database was used by an authentication service that also stopped working because the database became unavailable, and then the application that depended on that authentication service couldn't authenticate users in the UI anymore.
 But from a user perspective,